All Episodes

 Thank you.

-Her disingenuous banter when she talks like she wants to work with both sides of the aisle, and she just got right up there and said, I've been fighting these people for all these years.
+Her disingenuous banter when she talks about she wants to work with both sides of the aisle, and she just got right up there and said, I've been fighting these people for all these years.

-35 years fighting these people 35 years, right.
+Fighting these people 35 years, right?

 It spoke volumes.

-We're gonna be in Iraq for two years after she's president, she says, just can't get out of there.
+We're going to be in Iraq for two years after she's president, she says.

 Wait till you hear the bite coming up.

-It's it's it's it's hilarious.
+It's hilarious.

-So she's she's got the nomination wrapped up.
+So she's got the nomination wrapped up.

-She's also gonna run on health care.
+She's also going to run on health care.

-She's gonna do it all over again.
+She's going to do it all over again.

-Uh she knows that people want something for nothing.
+She knows that people want something for nothing.

 She can convince them that that's what her health care plan is.

-She's she'll say that she was lied to about the war, that it was fought incompetently, but that we can't pull out all at once.
+She'll say that she was lied to about the war, that it was fought incompetently, but that we can't pull out all at once.

-We we just can't do that.
+We just can't do that.

-Uh and and I guarantee you, she and her team right now are working on trying to neutralize the security issue.
+She's going to try to put Republicans on defense because they'll be defending the Bush position, yada, And I guarantee you, she and her team right now are working on trying to neutralize the security issue.

 The Democrat car, the hybrid with all these candidates in it, has gone off the cliff, as I keep telling you, on the subject of Iraq.